TESTEVAL: Benchmarking Large Language Models for Test Case Generation: Evaluation

 \subsection{Experiment Setup}

-We evaluate sixteen popular instruction-following LLMs, including both commercial and open-source ones.
+We evaluate 17 popular instruction-following LLMs, including both commercial and open-source ones.
 The parameter sizes of open-source models range from 1.3B to 34B.
 The temperature is set to \texttt{0} or \texttt{1e-5} (for models on Huggingface that do not support \texttt{temperature=0}) to ensure that the evaluation results can be reproduced.
 All experiments on open-source LLMs are run on two NVIDIA A6000 GPUs.
 We set the length limit of outputs to 256 tokens.
-We use the \texttt{pytest-cov}~\footnote{https://github.com/pytest-dev/pytest-cov} to measure the code coverage.
+We use the \texttt{pytest-cov}~\cite{pytest-cov} to measure the code coverage.